EFForg/https-everywhere/.github/ISSUE_TEMPLATE/feature-request.md

+---
+name: Feature request
+about: Request a feature to help us improve HTTTP Everywhere
+---

 [//]: # (Thank you for reporting an issue to HTTPS Everywhere.)
 [//]: # (We welcome input from users on improving this project.)
 [//]: #